 Koch, who now has 17 years of experience coaching on the men’s side and 23 years at the college level, began his coaching career at his alma mater, the University of Maine-Fort Kent in 1991 and 1992.
 He then moved on to the University of Maine-Machias, where he led the men’s program for four seasons.
 He spent four seasons in South Dakota at National American University where he led the Mavericks to four consecutive NAIA post-season appearances, reaching the NAIA Region III semifinals all four seasons, and advancing on to the NAIA National Tournament once.

-While at NAU, Koch was selected to the 1998 NAIA and National Soccer Coaches Association of America Regional Coach of the Year and was named the 2000 NAIA Region III Sectional Coach of the Year.
+While at NAU, Koch was selected to the 1998 NAIA and National Soccer Coaches Association of America Regional Coach of the Year and was the 2000 NAIA Region III Sectional Coach of the Year.

 Koch moved south following the 2001 season, taking over the men’s and women’s head coaching position at Spring Hill College, where he spent two seasons before coming to AUM.
 Koch was hired as the AUM women’s head coach for three seasons, where he posted a 48-19-3 record, a NAIA National Tournament Sweet 16 appearance and a SSAC championship in 2004.

-Prior to joining the coaching ranks, Koch enjoyed a stellar four year career at UMFK, where he led the Bengals in scoring as a freshman and sophomore, and captained the squad during his junior and senior years.
-He finished his career with 32 goals and 28 assists, was a member of UMFK’s 1988 championship soccer team, which captured the North East College Athletic Conference championship and the NAIA District 5 semifinal.
+Prior to joining the coaching ranks, Koch enjoyed a stellar four-year career at UMFK, where he led the Bengals in scoring as a freshman and sophomore, and captained the squad during his junior and senior years.
+He finished his career with 32 goals and 28 assists, and was a member of UMFK’s 1988 championship soccer team, which captured the North East College Athletic Conference championship and the NAIA District 5 semifinal.
 He was named to the All-North East College Athletic Conference team his junior and senior campaigns, was named to the All-Maine Collegiate Team and was honored as the Male Athlete of the Year during his senior year.
 In 2007, Koch was inducted into the UMFK Sports Hall of Fame.

 Koch earned his bachelor’s degree in history in 1989 and his master’s in athletic administration from Springfield (Mass.)
 College in 1991.
 He also holds his teaching certification from the University of Maine at Presque Isle.